Dog Pile of Doom

 Live Action TV

 - In CSI, "Unfriendly Skies", a victim of the week dies in a Type B when he starts acting erratically on a plane and a large number of passengers dogpile him.
-They thought he was drunk or drugged, but he really had low blood sugar.
+They thought he was drunk or drugged, but he really had undiagnosed encephalitis, which combined unfavorably with altitude and air pressure changes.

 - In God of War III, enemies will frequently attempt this on Kratos, leading to Type A.